LAST UPDATED – 9/17/24 – Lima, Peru Travel Guide

 Tour the Huaca Pucllana

 Located in the Miraflores District in central Lima, the Huaca Pucllana is an adobe and clay pyramid that was built sometime in the period between 200 AD and 700 AD.
-It was built with the intention of being used by the elite clergymen who governed the valleys of the area and is considered an important cultural landmark.
+It was built to be used by the elite clergymen who governed the valleys of the area and is considered an important cultural landmark.
 If you are into history, then you will definitely want to check this out.

 Learn to Surf Along the Costa Verde